If you end up in emergency at a private hospital there are some costs to be aware of:

 Cover in hospital

 Private hospital insurance covers you if you are admitted formally into a facility as a private patient.
 Once you are admitted to a ward (not just monitoring in emergency), you become an ‘inpatient’.
-Once you’re an inpatient, your eligible frank health insurance covers the cost of your stay including things like medical needs, theatre and equipment.
+Once you’re an inpatient, your eligible Frank health insurance covers the cost of your stay including things like medical needs, theatre and equipment.
 These are charged directly to Frank.

-If you visit an emergency department, but you are not admitted after being assessed you will be considered an outpatient and any associated costs won’t be paid for by frank.
+If you visit an emergency department, but you are not admitted after being assessed you will be considered an outpatient and any associated costs won’t be paid for by Frank.

 Learn more about visits to hospital with Frank’s Going to Hospital guide.